 This year’s Fringe Theatre Event is full of firsts.
 Our first Fringe together since 2019, our first hybrid in person and digital series… and one of the most important firsts is establishing an Indigenous-led and Indigenous-centred venue for 2021’s Together We Fringe: pêhonân.

 Located at 8529 103 St NW—previously C103 and Roxy on Gateway—pêhonân is an integral part of Edmonton Fringe’s long-term goal to centre and elevate Indigenous artists and storytellers as well as recognize and honour the history of the Treaty 6 land that our events take place on.

+The creation of this new venue is part of Fringe’s Indigenous Innovation Program, supported by BioWare.
 We sat down with Josh Languedoc, Director, Indigenous Strategic Planning with Edmonton Fringe, to talk about how pêhonân began and what fringers can expect at this new venue.

 Please tell us a bit about why you chose the name pêhonân for your venue?

 Josh (J): I thought for weeks about what to name the venue.
 I am not nehiyawak nor am I incredibly familiar with its language.
 I was in the middle of doing a play reading of my play Civil Blood as part of Found Fest.
 Hunter Cardinal was in the cast and we began chatting about the venue.
 He is more familiar with the language, so I ran a few ideas by him.
 He pitched the word pêhonân and told me what it means and its connections to Treaty 6 territory.
 Ironically enough, the play reading we were a part of was also taking place at the pêhonân art park in Queen Elizabeth Park.
 It was one of those chilling moments where the answer just naturally appeared and presented itself in a very organic way.